Septh/ts-run/.github/README.md

 5. Type-only `import`s and `export`s, whether explicit (with the `type` keyword) or implicit, are silently removed.

 #### Path substitutions
 TypeScript's module resolution specificities are not handled; instead, Node's module resolution algorithm is always used.
-In other words, `ts-run` always acts as if both `module` and `moduleResolution` were set to `Node16` and `paths` was empty.
+In other words, `ts-run` always acts as if both `moduleResolution` and `module` were set to `Node16` and `paths` was empty.

 ### Sucrase
 `ts-run` uses a customized build of [Sucrase](https://github.com/alangpierce/sucrase) under the hood and therefore exhibits the same potential bugs and misbehaviors than Sucrase.

 If `ts-run` seems to not work as you'd expect, you should first check [if this there is a Sucrase issue open for your problem](https://github.com/alangpierce/sucrase/issues).
-If not, please file an issue on `ts-run`.

 ## Authoring your scripts